 Recommended by Claire Sturzaker from Tales of a Backpacker

-Classic Peruvian dishes you have to try include ‘ceviche’, made with raw fish marinated in lime juice and chilli, ‘lomo saltado’, which is stir-fried steak served with fries and rice, and ‘aji de gallina’, a chicken dish smothered in a yellow creamy, spicy sauce.
+Classic Peruvian dishes you have to try include ‘ceviche,’ made with raw fish marinated in lime juice and chili, ‘Lomo saltado,’ which is stir-fried steak served with fries and rice, and ‘aji de gallina,’ a chicken dish smothered in a yellow creamy, spicy sauce.

-At street stalls, you’ll find grilled corn on the cob, meat skewers of chicken, and if you’re brave enough, beef heart, known as ‘anticuchos’.
-For some people, eating guinea pig, or ‘cuy’, may seem barbaric, but the animals are easily reared, environmentally friendly, and they taste like chicken.
+You’ll find grilled corn on the cob at street stalls, meat skewers of chicken, and if you’re brave enough, beef heart, known as ‘anticuchos’.

-Vegetarians can also breathe a sigh of relief as avocados are popular and delicious in Peru, as ‘palta’ as they’re known are plentiful here!
+Vegetarians can also sigh relief as avocados are popular and delicious in Peru, as ‘palta’ as they’re known are plentiful here!
 Once you’ve tried all the delicious food, don’t forget to try a pisco sour to wash it all down.